-If the company is a life insurance company that is not a member of a consolidated group and has complying superannuation/FHSA class tax losses carried forward to later income years or complying superannuation/FHSA net capital losses carried forward to later income years, complete a Losses schedule 2013.
-For more information, see Losses schedule instructions 2013.
+If the company is a life insurance company that is not a member of a consolidated group and has the following losses carried forward to later income years in the complying superannuation/FHSA class:

+- tax losses, or - net capital losses

+then it may need to complete a Losses schedule 2014.
+For more information, see Losses schedule instructions 2014.